AndreaStefanh/TNcontrol/README.md

 ## Features

-- Search for italian chess tournaments on [Vesus](https://vesus.org/).
+- Search for italian chess tournaments on [Vesus](https://vesus.org/) and on [Vegaresult](https://www.vegaresult.com/it/tournaments.php).
 - Check if a person has qualified for [CIGU18](https://it.wikipedia.org/wiki/Campionato_italiano_giovanile_di_scacchi).
 - Support for querying specific Italian regions for vesus.
 - Supports querying multiple people by separating names with '|' symbol